 - White vinegar

 Note: Make sure you use old-fashioned rolled oats and NOT quick oats.
 Quick oats will not hold up as well during the dyeing process and are likely to get soggy, which is not what we’re going for with this activity.
+If you only have quick oats on hand, try this oatmeal play dough recipe instead.

 1. Pour Oats into Ziploc Bag